 Here is a list of useful trip planning tools for Olympic National Park, Washington.

 Olympic National Park is open all year, but many facilities are seasonal.
 Plan before you go to avoid disappointment or long delays.
 Always check for road closures and conditions in the park.
-There are ongoing delays and road closures on the 101 at Crescent Lake for road rehabilitation 2017-2019 project.
 Some of the visitor centres are closed in the winter months.

 Park mileage charts

-This handy chart will provide mileage and driving times around the park.
+This handy chart will provide mileage and driving times around Olympic National park.
 Gas stations are scarce within the park, so plan wisely by watching the fuel gauge.

 Wildlife safety tips